Catmaniscatlord/MURV/dc-geolocation-intro.md

 I don't believe that I am done working on this project.
 There are still thing s that i wish to add in order to make this a product that could be used in the real world.
-I would like to be able to do the initial idea of having the data collected not by the device, but by the AP's.
+I would like to be able to do the initial idea of having the data collected not by the device, but by the APs.
 This would allow for the tracking of multiple devices at once.
 Then I can take that location data and have it create a heat map of common paths.
-Another think I would like to do is further develop the multitelemetry program so its more efficient and uses better algorithms.
+Another think I would like to do is further develop the multilateration program so its more efficient and uses better algorithms.